KILTprotocol/docs/docs/participate/04_propose_tip.md

 In the following, we will lead you through the necessary steps from requesting a tip to finally receiving it.

-## Lifecycle of a tipping process
+## Lifecycle of a Tipping Process

-Since anyone propose as tip, you can certainly do that for someone else, the **<span style={{background: '#7cd27c', color: 'black'}}>Beneficiary</span>**, as well.
+Since anyone can propose a tip, you can certainly do that for someone else, the **<span style={{background: '#7cd27c', color: 'black'}}>Beneficiary</span>**.
-In that case, you, the <span style={{background: '#fff4bd', color: 'black'}}>**Finder**</span>, will receive a **share of 20% of the final tip** if it is successful.
+In that case, you, the <span style={{background: '#fff4bd', color: 'black'}}>**Finder**</span>, will receive a **share of 20% of their final tip** if your proposal is successful.
-However, you also need to make a **minor deposit** which is dependent of the number of characters you provide for the reason.
+However, you also need to make a **minor deposit**, which is dependent on the number of characters you provide for the reason for the tip.
-Overall, you should expect between 0.05 to 0.2 KILT as deposit.
+Overall, you should expect to provide between 0.05 to 0.2 KILT as a deposit.
-E.g., if you provide a URL which includes 60 characters, the deposit is expected to be around 0.07 KILT.
+For example, if you provide a URL that includes 60 characters, the deposit would be around 0.07 KILT.

-After proposing a tip, the KILT Council and a few other core contributors come to consensus on how much should be paid.
+After a tip proposal is made, the KILT Council and a few other core contributors come to consensus on how much should be paid.
 Every member of this stakeholder group, the <span style={{background: '#c7fff9', color: 'black'}}>**Tippers**</span>, can submit an appropriate amount.
 Eventually, the median of all tips is taken as the final amount.

 Once at least half of the Tippers have declared their tip, the ending phase starts.
 After 24 hours in blocktime have passed, the tip is automatically closed and paid from the Treasury.
 However, other Tippers can still submit their suitable amount and thus influence the final amount of the tip.
-During payout, 20% of the tip is given to the Finder, as well as returning the deposit.
+During payout, 20% of the tip is given to the Finder, and their deposit is returned.
-Albeit if the Finder is a member of the Tippers, the entire tip goes to the Beneficiary.
+If the Finder is a member of the Tippers, the entire tip goes to the Beneficiary.

 <div className="kilt-mermaid">